Dandruff: Mechanism

 Dandruff scale is a cluster of corneocytes, which have retained a large degree of cohesion with one another and detach as such from the surface of the stratum corneum.
 A corneocyte is a protein complex that is made of tiny threads of keratin in an organised matrix.
 The size and abundance of scales are heterogeneous from one site to another and over time.
 Parakeratotic cells often make up part of dandruff.
 Their numbers are related to the severity of the clinical manifestations, which may also be influenced by seborrhea.

 Treatment

 Shampoos use a combination of special ingredients to control dandruff.

 Antifungals

-Antifungal treatments including ketoconazole, zinc pyrithione and selenium disulfide have been found to be effective.
+Antifungal treatments including piroctone olamine, ketoconazole (Sebizole), zinc pyrithione, and selenium disulfide (Selsun Blue) have been found to be effective.
 Ketoconazole appears to have a longer duration of effect.
-Ketoconazole is a broad spectrum antimycotic agent that is active against Candida and M. furfur.
+Ketoconazole is a broad-spectrum antimycotic agent that is active against Candida and M. furfur.
 Of all the antifungals of the imidazole class, ketoconazole has become the leading contender among treatment options because of its effectiveness in treating seborrheic dermatitis as well.

 Ciclopirox (topical route) may also be used as an anti-dandruff agent.
 However, it is mostly sold as cream and its main use is for treating athlete's foot, jock itch, and ringworm.

-Coal tar
+Other than zinc pyrithione, the most common anti-dandruff actives (outside the US) and part of many cosmetic shampoos, are piroctone olamine and climbazole.
+Very recent anti-dandruff shampoos use a new ester technology, propanediol caprylate.

+Exfoliating agents

 Coal tar causes the skin to shed dead cells from the top layer and slows skin cell growth.